fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # => Woof!
 ```
 *14) How do objects encapsulate state?*
-State is the set of instance variables and their values that are associated with a given object.
+State is the set of instance variables and their values that are associated with a given object after it has been instantiated from a class.
 State is 'encapsulated' by objects, as by default, the series of instance variables that comprise state cannot be accessed unless there are appropriate getter/setter methods; so there is a degree of data protection typically associated with encapsulation.
-Also, state is unique to each object - it cannot be shared between objects (nor are there dependencies between objects for state) from the same class like instance methods can, so there is a degree of separation that is characteristic of encapsulation.
+It is important to note that instance variables that are not initialised do not become part of state.
+State is unique to each object - it cannot be shared between objects from the same class like instance methods can, so there is a degree of separation for state that is characteristic of encapsulation.

-In our example below, when we instantiate the `ted` object from the `Dog` class, the `initialize` method is called, which we pass the string `"Teddy"` as an argument.
-This is assigned to the instance variable `@name` and becomes part of the `ted` object's state.
+In our example below, when we instantiate the `ted` object from the `Dog` class, the `initialize` method is called, which we pass the string `"Teddy"` and `"Bushy"` as arguments. `"Teddy"` is assigned to the instance variable `@name` and becomes part of the `ted` object's state.
 This state is unique to `ted` and will be different to other objects instanted from `Dog`.
+However, while we pass in a reference to the string object `"Bushy"` as as argument, since we did not create a `@fur` instance variable on instantiation of the object, it is not part of `ted`'s state, even though we defined a getter method.

-As we have not defined any getter or setter methods, the `@name` instance variable is inaccessible, and is protected from any access or changes.
+As we have not defined any getter or setter methods for `@name`, the `@name` instance variable is inaccessible, and is protected from any access or changes.
 ```
 class Dog
+  attr_reader :fur

-  def initialize(name)
+  def initialize(name, fur)
     @name = name
   end
 end

+ted = Dog.new("Teddy", "Bushy")

-ted = Dog.new("Teddy")
+ted = Dog.new("Teddy", "Bushy")
+# #<Dog:0x00007ffebf8a8840 @name="Teddy">

+ted.fur
+# nil
 ```
 *15) What is the difference between classes and objects?*
-Classes act as templates for objects.
-Classes define the behaviours (instance methods) that objects will have once they are instantiated from classes (which could be through inheritance, mixed in modules, or simply defined in the class), and shape the state of the object (when the object is created, the `initialize` method creates instance variables and assigns objects passed as arguments to it as values for those instance variables, which taken together, comprise state).
-Objects can share behaviours from the same class, but are still distinct objects (as they have unique state, unless when the objects are instantiated, the arguments passed in are the exact same object).
+Classes act as templates from which objects are instantiated.
+Classes define the behaviours (instance methods) that objects will have access to once they are instantiated from classes (which could be through inheritance, mixed in modules, or simply defined in the class), and shape the state of the object (when the object is created, the `initialize` method creates instance variables pointing to object references passed as arguments to it).
+The collective set of instance variables, which taken together, comprise state.
+Objects can share behaviours from the same class, but are still distinct objects (as they have unique state, even if the arguments passed in reference the same object).

+In our example below, although we have passed the same string object to the `Dog.new` method, we still see that the two objects instantiated from `Dog` are different objects.
 ```
 class Dog
   def initialize(name)